For My Grandfather, Charles Marion Reed, 1896-1987

 Nana and his Mother and a still born son without a name

 And he was lifted up as tumbling ash above a prairie fire.

-all his work finished, all grain stored in silo towers.
+all his work finished, all his grain stored in silo towers.

-Charlie Reed was lifted up, inhaled as dust and chaff into the breathing wind!
+Charlie Reed was lifted up, inhaled as dust and chaff into a breathing wind!

-All that was left of him, every scrap of his being come together
+All that was left of him, every scrap of his being came together

 in a spiral lifted high!

 And taking on an angel’s shape composed of singing dust,

 he left this place, he traveled and was gone.